Hagia Sophia, Monemvasia

-The Church of Hagia Sophia (Ἁγία Σοφία /grc/) or Holy Wisdom is a Byzantine church in the medieval town of Monemvasia, Peloponnese, Greece.
+The Church of Hagia Sophia (Ἁγία Σοφία /grc/) or Holy Wisdom is a Byzantine church in the medieval town of Monemvasia, Peloponnese, southern Greece.
 It forms part of the wider archaeological site of Monemvasia.
-It was built on the upper town of Monemvasia, and was originally dedicated to Panagia Hodegetria.
+It was built on the upper town of Monemvasia, and was originally dedicated to Panagia Hodegetria ("Virgin Mary Who Points the Way").

 It is the most important monument of Monemvasia.
-The Venetians, who held Monemvasia for some time, used it as a Catholic church dedicated to Madonna, while during the Ottoman period it was converted into a mosque before being restored to Christian worship upon Greece's independence.
+The Venetians, who held Monemvasia for some time, used it as a Catholic church dedicated to Madonna, while during the Ottoman period it was converted into a mosque before being finally restored to Christian worship upon Greece's independence in the early nineteenth century.